Menigedegna/Image-processing/README.md

 * UZH images processing plateform for providing Imaris software
 * Dr Célia Baroux for collaborating with the nuclei isolation and FISH protocol
 * Prof. Reinhard Furrer and Dr. Peter Majer for their recommendations
-* Users of Stack Overflow for their questions and their answers
+* Users of Stack Overflow for their questions and answers